 Ensuring your sunglasses are comfortable enough to wear all day is not a task we take lightly.
-We considered as many aspects of comfort as we could think of, measuring every pair and testing their balance different-sized faces.
+We considered as many aspects of comfort as possible, measuring every pair and testing their balance on different-sized faces.
 We wore each pair for hours to see if they became tight, heavy, or uncomfortable.
 We noted where they touched our faces and if that changed as different people wore them.

-The Kaenon Burnet Mid are also a very comfortable pair of glasses to wear, with a snug, secure fit that feels good (and comes in a larger size for wider-than-average faces).
-The Costa Rinconcito and Smith Riptide are both impressively comfortable, too, with frames just flexible enough to accommodate varying head shapes and perfectly placed rubbery padding to keep them in place without squeezing.
+The Kaenon Burnet Mid are a very comfortable pair of glasses to wear, with a snug, secure fit that feels good (and also comes in a larger size for wider faces).
+The Costa Rinconcito are impressively comfortable too, with flexible frames to accommodate varying head shapes and perfectly placed rubbery padding to keep them in place without squeezing.
 The Maui Jim Lighthouse stand out here for being absurdly flexible, to the point that they feel strange compared to other glasses.
 They're ridiculously lightweight and have very pliable bows and even nose pads that conform easily to the face.
 We can honestly say we've never worn another pair that felt like the Lighthouse.
 Most of our testers loved the feeling, though some didn't enjoy the odd sensations as much.

 Style and Versatility

-Though style is subjective, some sunglasses look good on a lot of people and in a variety of situations, while others only seem to fit a few and have limited fans.
-We asked as many men as we could wrangle up to tell us how they liked the look of every pair.
-We also considered how well they work in different scenarios, from lounging in the hammock to hiking in the local park.
+Though style is subjective, some sunglasses look good on many people and in various situations, while others seem to fit only a few or have limited applications.
+We asked as many folks as we could wrangle up to tell us how they liked the look of every pair.
+We also considered how well they work in different scenarios, from lounging in the hammock to hiking in the local hills.

 If style is your number one priority, it's hard to go wrong with the timeless look of the Ray-Ban Original Wayfarer.
 These classics have been practically unchanged since they were first introduced in the 1950s.
-They seem to look good on everyone — no matter the gender — and have a look that goes with every outfit in just about every situation.
+They seem to look good on everyone — no matter the gender, age, or style — and have an appearance that goes with many outfits and situations.

 Since no one wants something that's just going to break or fall apart after a few months, we scrutinized every frame.
 We looked into construction materials and inspected hinges.
 We checked the fit of lenses and the overall flexibility of each model.
 We also scoured the internet for recurring complaints from other users to see if we could replicate their issues.

-Two glasses stand out here, with seriously beefy, durable frames: the Kaenon Burnet Mid and Ray-Ban Original Wayfarer.
+Two glasses stand out here for their beefy and durable frames: the Kaenon Burnet Mid and Ray-Ban Original Wayfarer.
 Both are thick and feel strong and sturdy in hand, with wide hinges and very solid builds.
-Though slightly less burly, several more flexible pairs also stand out, including the Costa Rinconcito and Smith Riptide.
-Both of these shades have durable-feeling, if slightly thinner frames, rubbery pads that are well-attached, and flexible spring hinges that accommodate overextension.
+Though slightly less burly, the more flexible Costa Rinconcito also stands out.
+The Rinconcito have durable-feeling, if slightly thinner frames, rubbery, well-attached pads, and flexible spring hinges that accommodate overextension.
 The Vuarnet Legend 03 also features solid construction that doesn't loosen with regular wear and has just the right level of flex to be adaptable.

-The CAMP Trail frames are thick and solid, with treated wood making up a portion of the bows around a stabilizing metal skeleton.
+The Camp Eyewear Trail frames are thick and solid, with treated wood making up a portion of the bows around a stabilizing metal skeleton.
 They also boast some of our favorite over-extendable hinges, both in their exaggerated beefy build and with their ideal pressure that's both comfortable and secure.
 The Tens Classic and Smith Lowdown 2 are also built well, with sturdy frames that have a small amount of give.
 The Classic have regular hinges that feel solid, while the Lowdown 2 have autolocking hinges that make putting them on even easier.

 Leaving large gaps around the edges of lenses can completely defeat the purpose of wearing sunglasses in the first place.
 We tested coverage across various face sizes and shapes to see which ones keep you covered and which ones don't quite cut it.
 We also tested how well they stay put once you start sweating on a hot summer day.

-Modern wayfarer-style sunglasses like the CAMP Trail and Sunski Madrona provide pretty good coverage, with wider frames and medium lenses, though they leave obvious gaps around their edges because of their flatter shapes.
+Modern wayfarer-style sunglasses like the Tens Classic and Camp Eyewear Trail provide pretty good coverage, with wider frames and medium lenses, though they leave obvious gaps around their edges because of their flatter shapes.
 The Smith Lowdown 2 are about on par with wayfarers for coverage, falling somewhere between the lens shape of sportier glasses but with a slightly flatter fit like wayfarers.

-We know there are a TON of sunglasses out there to choose from, so we've spent months — in some cases, years — wearing, testing, and comparing the ones in our lineup to help you find an ideal pair for your lifestyle and your budget.
+We know there are a ton of sunglasses out there to choose from, so we've spent months — in some cases, years — wearing, testing, and comparing the ones in our lineup to help you find an ideal pair for your lifestyle and your budget.
 Now go out and soak up some vitamin D!

 Ad-free.
 Influence-free.
 Powered by Testing.